The Plastic Paradigm, a New Thought Provoking Thriller About Greed and the Darker Side of Plastic Pollution

 “Yes, I understand.
 I’m going nowhere.
 I’ve nowhere to go.”

 They flung her to the floor and went on their way.
-She composed herself and cleaned herself up as best as she could after being on the oil-stained ground.
-She patted a tissue against the corner of her mouth which was bleeding a little.
-She cradled her sore face with one hand.
+Kim composed herself and cleaned herself up as best as she could after being on the oil-stained ground.
+She patted a tissue against the corner of her mouth, which was bleeding a little, and cradled her sore face with one hand.

-As she entered the open space, she saw that she had just missed her bus so decided to walk.
-As she started out, she opened her mobile to call her friend, Katie.
+As she stepped out into the open space, she saw that she had just missed her bus.
+She decided to walk.

 The walk home passed quickly for Kim as she recounted the events to her Ocean Beautiful activist friend.

-Once home, she quickly changed and then made her way on foot to Katie’s place on the other side of the town.
-She was oblivious to the two occupants of a silver Mercedes watching her as she walked along the windy streets.
+Kim wiped her tears and washed her face with cold water before quickly changing.
+She then made her way on foot to meet Katie on the other side of the town.
+While walking she was wary, eyeing up strangers and checking behind.
+But she was oblivious to the two occupants of a silver Mercedes watching her as she walked along the windy streets.
 The passenger aimed his telephoto lens at Kim, recording her every move.

-When Kim approached the Giles Hill Community Centre, she was alone.
-She heaved open the large glass door which was covered by a colourful poster for the Ocean Beautiful Organisation, an organisation to protect and enhance marine life.
-There was an eclectic gathering of about twenty people inside the hall.
-They were eagerly awaiting a talk from Doctor Joseph Linden who was busy making preparations to give a talk on research concerning the effect of plastic on marine life.
+When Kim approached the community centre, she was alone.
+She heaved open the large glass door, which was covered by a colourful poster for Ocean Beautiful, an organisation devoted to protecting and enhancing marine life.
+There was an eclectic gathering of people inside the hall, eagerly awaiting a talk from Doctor Joseph Linden on his research concerning the effect of plastic on marine life.
+Kim found Katie in the kitchen area and Katie greeted her with a hug.

 “The largest market for plastics is packaging.
-It’s been fuelled by a global shift from reusable to single-use containers, and growth in the consumer population.
-That’s the first thing, but to illustrate this let’s have some figures that demonstrate that growth.
-In 2015, the world created 448 million tons of plastic — more than twice as much as made back in 1998.”
+It’s been fuelled by a global shift from reusable to single-use containers and the growth in the consumer population.
+That’s the first thing, but to illustrate this, let’s have some figures that demonstrate that growth.
+In 2015, the world created four hundred and forty-eight million tons of plastic – more than twice as much as made back in 1998.”

 A woman raised a hand.